RicoJia/notes/examples/node_js_examples/js_notes.md

     1. Promise.resolve() executes while its future is executed on libuv.
 Then `console.log('promise2');` gets put onto microtasks queue, then gets onto callstack, then executes
     1. setTimeout(...) gets on to the callstack, and popped for execution.
         1. console.log('setTimeout2'); gets onto macro tasks queue, before the first timeout callback

+## Typescript

+1. Motivation: TS is basically a "typed" language of JavaScript, where TSC, typescript compiler will transpile TS into JS.
+You get all benefits of typing.
+    1. `tsconfig.ts`: Example:

+    1. valid start script

+        ```json
+        "scripts": {
+            "start": "nest start"
+        }
+        ```

+1. Set up
+    - `NestJS` is a package management system of TS.